genestack/user-tutorials/user-guide/source/guide/pipelines.rst

 Currently, there are two primary methods used to estimate DNA methylation level:
 *Beta-value* and *M-value*.
-The Beta-value is the ratio of the methylated probe intensity against the overall intensity (sum of methylated and unmethylated probe intensities) plus a constant (Du P. et al., 2010):
+The Beta-value is the ratio of the methylated probe intensity against the overall intensity (sum of the methylated and the unmethylated probe intensities) plus a constant (Du P. et al., 2010):

 .. image:: images/qc-betaval.png

-The M-value is log2 ratio of the intensities of methylated probe versus unmethylated probe (Du P. et al., 2010):
+The M-value is the log2 ratio of the intensities of the methylated probe versus the unmethylated probe (Du P. et al., 2010):

 .. image:: images/qc-mval.png